linrunner/tlp-doc/faq/conflicts.rst

 power-profiles-daemon competes and conflicts with TLP, please refer to the dedicated page: :doc:`/faq/ppd`.

-In addition, GNOME desktop can apply battery charge thresholds if configured.
+In addition, the GNOME desktop can apply battery charge thresholds if configured.
 To disable the setting, go to `Settings → Battery Charging` and check `Maximize Charge`, then use the :command:`tlp start` command to re-apply the thresholds already configured in TLP.